-It’s very difficult to speak about Aberfan.
+It’s very difficult to find words for Aberfan.

 In the midst of the deepest revision, I realized this question, how do you have words for such tragedy?
 Should I use any lyrics at all?
 If I did (for there are memories, and attempts to tell the story), the words themselves must be like the event, scattered, broken phrases.

-In the small Welsh village* of Aberfan
+In the small Welsh town of Aberfan

 for days the rain did fall

 down on the heart–

 Little children of Aberfan in their school that day

 They worked with their picks all through the day